Rebecca Gual is a movement artist of caribbean descent.

 A Queens, New York native, Rebecca Gual (she/her) is a movement artist, choreographer and arts administrator.
 She holds a Bachelor of Fine Arts in Performance and Choreography from California Institute of the Arts.

 Rebecca currently works as the Studio Associate at CPR - Center For Performance Research.
 She has previously held positions at A.I.M, UOVO, Gibney and Roads & Kingdoms.
 Rebecca is an artist in residence through the Dance Your Future: Artist & Mentor Collaborative Residency through Pepatián & BAAD! for 2021.

-As a performer, she has had the pleasure to perform in works by Ligia Lewis, Andre Tyson, Jessica Lang, Colin Connor, Alexis Zaccarello, Katherine Morales, Glen Eddy, Molly Gorin, Danielle Kipnis, Dolly Sfeir, Tarren Johnson, Nicole Loeffler-Gladstone, Zoe Scofield, Joan Bradford, Karesia Batan, Oroma Elewa and Jacqui Dugal.
+As a performer, she has had the pleasure to collaborate and perform in works by Ligia Lewis, Andre Tyson, Jessica Lang, Colin Connor, Alexis Zaccarello, Katherine Morales, Glen Eddy, Molly Gorin, Danielle Kipnis, Dolly Sfeir, Tarren Johnson, Nicole Loeffler-Gladstone, Zoe Scofield, Joan Bradford, Karesia Batan, Oroma Elewa and Jacqui Dugal.

 She presents works as gual + moves, a collaboration with sound artist Daniel J. Reyes.
 Select curation, exhibitions and performances include Roy and Edna Disney CalArts Theater (REDCAT), Ailey/Citigroup Theater, Queens Museum, CPR - Center for Performance Research, Triskelion Arts, and LIC Arts Open.